 Choice of memorialisation

 If you choose to bury the deceased, either in a cemetery or on private land – providing you have permission – a headstone can mark the place and offer friends and family a physical place to visit and remember their loved one.
-This can still be the case with cremation, so remember that scattering the ashes is just one option.
+This can still be the case when you choose cremation, so remember that scattering the ashes is just one option.
 You could keep the ashes in an urn, or arrange for them to be buried in the crematorium’s garden of remembrance.
 This means the ashes will either be scattered under a tree or bush, or placed in a sealed compartment in the garden wall that is marked with a plaque.

 Whatever you decide, finding the right funeral director will take a lot of the anxiety out of the arrangements, and our online comparison service can help.
 Find out more here.